We are committed to protecting your privacy. We have developed a Privacy Statement to reflect that commitment.

 We collect personal information that you provide to us directly, as well as from publicly available sources and third parties such as those identified in the 'use and disclosure of personal information' section below.

 In certain circumstances we may collect sensitive information such as health information.
 We will only collect this information when you provide it voluntarily, consent to us collecting it, or as otherwise authorised by law.

 We are sometimes required to collect personal information by laws such as the Children Youth and Families Act 2005 (Victoria) and the Worker Screening Act 2020 (Victoria).

 We may collect, use and disclose your personal information for purposes including:

-- for our service users and prospective service users, assessing what services you require, whether we can provide those services and evaluating ongoing services provided to you;
+- assessing what services you require, whether we can provide those services and evaluating ongoing services provided to you;

 - assessing any application made by you to become a volunteer, contractor or employee;